timdellinger/pickl-metrics/README.md

 # pickl-metrics
-Statistical exploration of the game of pickleball (see usapa.org for information on the game)
+Statistical exploration of the game of pickleball (see usapa.org for information on the game).

-Simulated games can provide insight into the relation between player skill and game score.
-This will help lay the foundation for analyzing actual match results: estimating player skill levels, predicting the results of matches, and other fun things.
+Simulated games can provide insights into the relationship between players' skills and game scores.
+This will help lay the foundation for analyzing actual match results: estimating player skill levels, predicting the results of matches, and other fun things that further our understanding of the game.

 The model is essentially a Markov chain, with the transition probabilities being the probability that a team wins a rally (and thus a point) if they serve.
+Both game-by-game simulations, and a matrix-based approach are implemented.

+Additionally, some data from actual tournament play is analyzed and explored.

 A few open questions that are tackled here:
 - Does the structure of the game favor the team that serves first?